Center for New Americans is dedicated to a complete count in the 2020 Census.

 The Census is a count of all U.S. residents.

-The Census does not ask about immigration status.
+The Census does not ask about immigration status or citizenship.

 The Census does ask for the number of people living in the house on April 1st, whether the house is rented or owned, and the birth date, age, sex, race, and ethnicity of the people living in the house on April 1st, which is considered “Census Day.”